BahaaZidan/gebna.gg/src/content/blog/how-to-build-a-game-with-socket-io-and-typescript.md

 });
 ```

 With that we're done with the server part of this project✅.
-I didn't go through every single line of code as I tried to be as concise as possible.
-But I would highly suggest you take a look at the [server github repo](https://github.com/BahaaZidan/x51-server/tree/master/src).
-It's only 3 files.
-Each file about 100 lines of code.
-But reading them will further enhance your understanding.

 ## The client